 Like issuers across every sector, governance considerations are material to the county's credit quality.
 St. Mary's County will continue to benefit from strong management, conservative budgeting practices, and adherence to multiple formal fiscal policies.
 The county has a policy to maintain fund balance of 15% of general fund revenues, inclusive of a "bond rating reserve" at 6% of revenues, a "rainy day fund" at \$1.6 million, and the unassigned fund balance.
 Debt policies include limits on total debt at 2.15% of assessed value, and annual debt service at 10% of the general fund budget.
-Under the current CIP, debt service is projected to remain below 7% of revenues and debt outstanding is projected to remain below 2% of assessed value.

 Maryland Counties have an Institutional Framework score of Aa, which is high compared to the nation.
 Institutional Framework scores measure a sector's legal ability to increase revenues and decrease expenditures.
 While the sector's largest revenue source, property taxes, is not subject to any statewide caps, income taxes account for approximately a third of revenues and are capped at 3.2%.

 Unpredictable revenue fluctuations tend to be minor, or under 5% annually.
 Across the sector, fixed and mandated costs are generally greater than 25% of expenditures.
 Maryland has public sector unions, which can limit the ability to cut expenditures.
 Unpredictable expenditure fluctuations tend to be minor, under 5% annually.